Commonhold explained: What it is and what it means for leaseholders (2026 update)

 Can I convert my leasehold building to commonhold?

-If you own a leasehold property in a shared building, it may be possible for you and the other leaseholders in the building to convert the building to commonhold.
-But this currently requires the unanimous consent of the freeholder, all other leaseholders in the building and their lenders.
+Converting a building to commonhold requires the unanimous consent of the freeholder, all other leaseholders in the building and their lenders, under existing rules.

 Should I wait for commonhold or extend my lease now?